rffgrayson/rffgrayson/README.md

 ### 🔭 I’m currently working on

-- Language: SQL, Python
+- Language: SQL, Python mainly but occasionally R
-- Database: Google BigQuery, PostgreSQL, MySQL
+- Database: PostgreSQL mainly but occasionally MySQL and MS SQL Server
-- Visualization: Power Bi
+- Visualization: Power Bi mainly but occasionally Tableau

 ### 📫 How to reach me